TomF98/torchphysics/docs/tutorial/tutorial_spaces_and_points.rst

 The ``Points`` object is another central part of TorchPhysics.
 It consists of a PyTorch-tensor collecting a set of points in a ``Space``.
 It is generated e.g. by the samplers during training and handed to and from all models as in- and output.
-However, for standard use-cases, ``Points`` mostly stay behind the scenes, so if you don't need custom behaviour when using TorchPhysics, feel free to skip this part of the tutorial for now.
+However, for standard use-cases, ``Points`` mostly stay behind the scenes, so if you don't need custom behavior when using TorchPhysics, feel free to skip this part of the tutorial for now.

 ``Points`` store data in a tensor with 2-axis, the first corresponding the batch-dimension in a batch